decentral1se/tasty-discover/README.md

 ## Create Test Driver File

-You can name this file anything you want but it must contain the correct preprocessor definition for tasty-discover to run and also, to detect the configuration.
-It should be in the top level of the test directory.
+You can name this file anything you want but it must contain the correct preprocessor definition for tasty-discover to run and to detect the configuration.
+It should be at the top level of the test directory.

 For example (in `test/Driver.hs`):